Cars yield the right of way to a pedestrian at an uncontrolled intersection.

 Merging smoothly is all about yielding to the flow of traffic.
 Whether you’re entering a main road from a driveway, a side street, or a dedicated on-ramp, you must yield to the vehicles already on that road.
 It’s your responsibility to find a safe gap to enter.
 Always use your turn signal to communicate your intentions, check your mirrors, and look over your shoulder to check your blind spot before merging.
 Rushing this maneuver is a common cause of accidents, so take your time and wait for a clear opening.

-Tips for Rural Roads
+Driving Tips for Uncontrolled Rural Intersections

 Uncontrolled intersections on rural roads present unique dangers.
 Speeds are often higher, and visibility can be limited by hills, trees, or tall crops like corn.
 Because of this, it’s vital to “always slow down and exercise caution when driving through an uncontrolled intersection, even if you believe it is your turn to go.”
 Never assume the other driver will stop.
 These situations can unfortunately lead to serious automobile accidents, so defensive driving is your best defense.
 Be prepared to stop, even if you have the right-of-way.

-Drive Safely Through Uncontrolled Intersections
+How to Drive Safely Through Any Uncontrolled Intersection

 Knowing the right-of-way rules is one thing, but practicing safe driving habits is what truly prevents accidents.
 Uncontrolled intersections demand your full attention.
 By being predictable, cautious, and aware, you can handle these crossings confidently.
 These simple but effective tips will help you protect yourself on the road.